khilnani/gists.cli/README.md

 - `./gists Bool "Description" "Content"`

-With the create command specified.
-A much more comprehensive set of argument combinations.
+If you like to type, or be specific - with the create command specified:

 - `./gists new|n|create|c FILE`
 - `./gists new|n|create|c "Content"`